SeanMarcusJensen/Exam_DataScience/Report.md

 ### SibSp

-This is a Integer describing number of siblings and or spouse is onboard.
+This is a Integer describing number of siblings and spouse is onboard.

 ### Parch